 Strong Posterior Chain

-You don’t need abs but you can’t have rolls or pudge of any kind.
+You don’t need abs, but you can’t have rolls or pudge of any kind.
 You need a flat stomach.
 My advice is to get skinny enough that your abs are showing, and then bulk up to right above to where they start to disappear.

 Keep your insulin and cortisol levels low so that you’re not gathering fat in your belly or other unsightly areas.
 Instead, you want any fat accumulation to disperse evenly through your whole body.
 Even if some women like thicker guys, they don’t want those guys to have rolls of flab.
 For more info, check out my guide to shredding fat.

-While legs are one of the least important body parts according to surveys and research, skipping leg day will look weird on you.
+While legs are one of the least essential body parts according to surveys and research, skipping leg day will look weird on you.
 Don’t neglect your legs.
 More importantly, find a personal trainer with a bodybuilding background and have him make sure that the rest of your physique is balanced.
 They’ll be able to evaluate you more objectively than you can yourself.

 Don’t get any bigger than the dimensions in the Adonis index.
 People will see you as volatile or a roidhead that’s obsessed with going to the gym.